<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://eyesurgerytoda.wpenginepowered.com/?p=2719</guid>

-<p>The post <a href="https://eyesurgerytoday.com/glaucoma/idose-and-sustained-release-drug-implants/">iDose and Sustained-Release Drug Implants</a> appeared first on <a href="https://eyesurgerytoday.com">Eye Surgery Today</a>.</p>
+<p>The post <a href="https://eyesurgerytoday.com/glaucoma/idose-and-sustained-release-drug-implants/">What Are iDose and Sustained Release Implants for Glaucoma?</a> appeared first on <a href="https://eyesurgerytoday.com">Eye Surgery Today</a>.</p>

 ]]></description>